jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 channels.
 They also give a feeling of immediacy that isn't actually there.

-Despite having search functionality, it is often difficult to find a previous conversation in chat applications.
-If something important is said in a chat room that causes a change in direction, or some other noticable change (TODO: What other changes?), I'd recommend extracting it from chat application and recording the decision somewhere else.
+Despite having search functionality, I've found it difficult to find a previous conversation in chat applications.
+If something important is said in a chat, I'd recommend extracting it from the chat application and recording the decision somewhere else.

 I'd also recommend turning off notifications for all but most definite "someone is trying to reach me" triggers.
 Encourage members of your